 Philosophers have been arguing about how is the best way to find the truth (no, let’s not talk about fake news here) and there is a common understanding for all of those who were not intended to defend monarchies or aristocracies that the shock between ideas and criticism is the most efficient method to do so.
 A sort of the Darwinian approach of the survival of the fittest for ideas and ideology.
 T

-There is a gap in the media.
+here is a gap in the media.
 The moderate conservative, or centre-right spectrum of politics, that has no longer space to argue, expose its ideas or lobby for these interests.
 But how can a part of the audience disappear?
 Which phenomenon leads to this polarization?

+Today, all of it has been replaced by vulgar and egotistical self-indulgence of the approval displays of a like-minded audience.
+Nothing else matters.
 And how journalism approaches the problem?
 It does not.
 Journalists and newspapers behave as it this fundamental change has happened.
 Instead, they take sides, following some convenient excuse, and unbalance themselves as well.

 This means to provide safe harbours for “what is true”.
 There must be a set of parameters to which none can deny.
 In history, periods where the discussions became ideologized and facts, manipulated, invariably the end led to conflict.
 Maybe not always war, but never much less tragic.

 To do that, they need to stop hating themselves.
-Attack ideas, not the persons.
+Attack ideas, not persons.
 This is one of the most primal foundations of the liberalism of thinkers like John Stuart Mill and Descartes that needs to be reinstated by everyone aware enough of the cracks in the democracy that may lead to upheavals.
 This alignment of principles cannot be done immediately.

 The major tech environments where people interact are moved by the wrong incentives.
 Facebook and other manipulated digital gateways have thrown everyone into a hall of splinted mirrors, where everyone sees the shadows and their shadows, but none sees a reality they believe in – unless it’s a comfortable agreeing one.
 Attack this problem with fact-checking initiatives only is the same thing that trying to clean Antarctica with a baby towel.
 People will keep trying to do it because seems to be the only option around.
 We’re too deep into a toxic environment that has distorted our capacity to see that things can hit people in a way different than it hit us.
 And thanks to the egotistical illusion of wide acceptance, none has the will to challenge its own convictions.
 Until this primary condition changes, everything else is worthless.
 Photo by alisdare1